thearyanahmed/logflow/readme.md

 2. GO
 3. [Protocol Buffer](https://grpc.io/docs/protoc-installation/) for development purpose.

-*At the moment none we don't have the docker environments ready yet.
+*At the moment we don't have the docker environments ready yet.
 The dependencies need to be installed manually.*

 ## Running the Application